FrancescoRuscelli/how-to-docs/instruction-gh-pages.md

 	make buildandcommithtml
 	```

-and now the documentation page of the github project is ready! https://user.github.io/my_project
+and now the documentation page of the github project is ready! (*example: https://user.github.io/my_project*)

-You can populate the docs with rst files manually...
+You can populate the docs with rst files manually or [automatically](instruction-automatic-docs.md).